HaskellEmbedded/HaskellEmbedded.github.io/posts/2016-09-23-introducing-ion.md

 to follow.

 This post is badly-overdue, and for that I apologize.
-For more information, track me down in [#haskell-embedded](irc://chat.freenode.net/%23haskell-embedded) or Ion's GitHub.
+For more information, track me (hodapp) down in [#haskell-embedded](irc://chat.freenode.net/%23haskell-embedded) or Ion's GitHub.